Dr. Erik Lord – M.S. 2009 & Ph.D. 2012

 3. Involvement with technical societies

-- Blue Origin (Kent, WA): Senior Materials & Processes Engineer; Senior Manager, M&P Labs; Senior Manager, Materials & Processes (2017-present)
+- Blue Origin (Kent, WA): Senior Materials & Processes Engineer; Senior Manager, M&P Labs; Senior Director, Materials & Processes Engineering and Laboratories (2017-present)

 - G.E.
 Global Research Center (Niskayuna, NY): Lead Engineer, Welding/Cladding Research (2016-2017)